pixee/upload-tool-results-action/README.md

 ## Actions

-### 1. Composite
+### 1. Analysis Input

-The composite action combines the file upload and analysis trigger functionalities into one, streamlining and automating the analysis process within your development workflow.
+This action analysis input combines the file upload and analysis trigger functionalities into one, streamlining and automating the analysis process within your development workflow.

 ### 2. Upload File